RuthwikBg/Gathering-Scraping-Munging-and-Cleaning-Data/README.md

                                                                ASSIGNMENT 3

+ABSTRACT
+The objective of this project is to build a job database by scrapping Glassdoor using python and calling for Social Media details using Twitter API.
+Database was successfully created in PostgreSQL.
+This project is focused on job domains such as supply chain analyst, data analyst and business analyst.
+Job listing and the respective details have been scrapped for 300 companies collectively.
+And twitter specific details have been called for the 300 companies into the database.

 The objective of this project is to build a Accidents database.
 The prime source of extraction is through data repositories from web and the data is munged to obtain a consistent dataset.
 Furthermore, the dataset was cleaned and audited to make it unique and error free.
 Database was successfully loaded in MySQL Workbench.
 Once the cleaned dataset was obtained, the dataframe was converted to SQL using MySQLdb and the data is inserted.
 The database engine is connected to jupyter notebook.
 Any queries can be executed from jupyter notebook, and the output is displayed.